 General Provisions Applying to All Use of Campus Space

-The following requirements/limitations apply to ALL campus space:
+The following requirements/limitations apply to ALL campus space, however their application is limited to the primary scope of this policy, which is non-academic, non-research use of space:

 Persons may not block or otherwise interfere with the free flow of vehicular, bicycle, or pedestrian traffic to attend an Event or other activity in campus space.
 The right of way on streets and sidewalks must be maintained.